darshcloud/darshcloud/README.md

 <h1 align="left">Hi 👋, I'm Darshini</h1>
-<p align="left">I am a Software Engineering Graduate with a Specialization in Cloud and Mobile Computing from San Jose State University.</p>
+<p align="left">I am a Software Engineer with 4 years of industry experience in designing and developing enterprise applications, software engineering graduate from San Jose State University and a passionate coder with strong problem-solving skills and a keen interest in software and application development.
+I thrive in environments where I can learn and grow, continuously seeking opportunities to expand my knowledge and expertise.
+Always open to taking on new responsibilities, I am dedicated to honing my skills and embracing new challenges.
+My enthusiasm for coding and developing innovative solutions makes me a reliable and driven team player.
+I'm excited to connect and explore opportunities where I can contribute and make a positive impact.</p>

 📫 How to reach me **darshini.vn@gmail.com**